BennieCopeland/Blog/input/posts/subverting-angular-using-elmish.md

     - Fable
     - Elmish
     - Angular
+Xref: subverting-angular-using-elmish
 ---
+Edit: 2021-10-22

+The original code in this article was extracted from an Angular 8 application that I maintain.
+While trying to create a sample project to share for the next article, I ran into issues with the original way I was unmounting Elmish/React.
+Either something changed between Angular 8 and Angular 12, or there is something unique about my particular application.
+The code in this article has been updated to reflect the working [sample project](https://github.com/BennieCopeland/SubvertingAngular) available on GitHub.

+End Edit.

 Over the past year I've been wanting to experiment with F#, Fable 2, and Elmish.
 Only one thing was standing in my way.
 The application that I currently maintain is written in Angular.
 I needed to figure out how to make Angular play nice with F# and Elmish.
 This is how I infected an
 Angular project with Elmish and began replacing it from the inside.